uraychang/robobob/README.md

 2. When a question is asked, the ***AnswerProviderFactory*** selects the appropriate answer provider.
 3. Two answer providers are currently supported:
    - ***ArithmeticAnswerProvider***: Handles mathematical questions.
    - ***PredefinedAnswerProvider***: Finds the most semantically similar predefined question and provides the corresponding answer.
+The similarity is calculated using a Python script powered by the spaCy NLP library.
 If no match is found, it responds with “Unable to answer.”
 4. The game is then ready to process the next question.

 ### Extensibility
+#### Database access
+Currently, predefined questions are stored in a JSON file.
+In the future, if we want to store these questions in a database, it can be done easily by implementing a ***PredefinedQuestionRepository*** interface for database access.
 #### Adding a New Predefined Question
 Predefined questions are stored in a JSON file and can be easily updated.
 To add a new question, simply append a new JSON object with the `question` and `answer` fields.
 #### Adding a New Answer Provider